-Sometimes market just goes up regardless of the strategy — it’s difficult to know if your strategy is responsible or if it’s the underlying market.
+Sometimes the market just goes up regardless of the strategy — it’s difficult to know if your strategy is responsible or if it’s the underlying market.
 The same is true for extensively declining markets and short trades.
-When you test your strategy, you want to know what’s the root cause for your outcome: was it the strategy doing good, or simply market going up or down?
+When you test your strategy, you want to know what’s the root cause for your outcome: was it the strategy doing good, or simply the market going up or down?

 That’s where Random Control line comes into play.
 Here’s how we build it.

 Imagine that you’ve backtested your strategy and your strategy generated 50 trades — the longest of them being 40 candles long.
 In this case, Strategy Explorer picks 50 random points on the same price chart where you tested your strategy, and collects 40-candles-long tracks starting at each of them.
 After that, it calculates the Average Price Behavior line (exactly the same math as behind green “avg” line on the chart above) and paints it on your Price Behavior chart.